moses7054/MilesChainApp/tasklist.md

 ✅ = Completed | ⏳ = In Progress | ❌ = Blocked

 To mark a task as complete, replace "[ ]" with "[x]"

+## ⚠️ Notes and Cautions

+- **ProjectStatus Enum Serialization Issue**: When interacting with the Anchor program on devnet, be aware that some instruction structs don't properly declare the ProjectStatus enum in their #[instruction()] attributes.
+This mismatch may cause serialization/deserialization errors when calling instructions that use ProjectStatus as a parameter (especially edit_project_account).
+Handle with care in frontend interactions.